Setting Up Postal as an SMTP Server

 The final step in setting up your SMTP server is planning for disaster recovery.
 Think about what you’d do if something goes wrong – like a server breach, a misconfiguration, a bad update, or even something out of your control, like a fire in your provider’s data center.
 You need a way to quickly bring everything back online.

-We already have our primary and floating IPs secured – they stay with us no matter what, which is great.
+We already have our primary IPs secured – they stay with us no matter what, which is great.
 Now, we need a reliable way to restore the server and assign those same IPs to it.
 The best way to do this is by using snapshots.

 In Hetzner, you can go to your server’s Snapshots tab and create a snapshot, which is basically a copy of your server's disk at that moment.